HavenFeng/ArtEq/README.md

 This is the official Pytorch implementation of ArtEq.

-ArtEq (pron: Artique) is a carefully designed and principled method that extends SE(3) equivariance to articulated structures, enabling the direct regression of SMPL parameters from a 3D point cloud, which
+*ArtEq* (pron: Artique) is a carefully designed and principled method that extends SE(3) equivariance to articulated structures, enabling the direct regression of SMPL parameters from a 3D point cloud, which
 * has significant zero-shot pose generalization (45~60% better in V2V & MPJPE),
 * is 1000x faster during inference time compared to competing methods, and
-* has a 30x less network parameters than the SOTA.
+* has 97.3% fewer parameters than the SOTA.

 Please refer to the [arXiv paper](https://arxiv.org/abs/2304.10528) for more details.